KmolYuan/Pyslvs-UI/docs/introduction.md

 For the IO method of Solvespace format, you can also refer to two Python scripts 'read' and 'write' in Pyslvs IO module.

+## Theory

+The theory of Pyslvs is at [here](license.md#cite).
+This manual **will not mention any principle of these concepts.**

+Here's the concepts that will shown in this manual:

++ Mechanism Expresion
++ Graph Theory
++ Creative Design Methodology of Mechanism
++ Structural Synthesis
++ Dimensional Synthesis
++ Metaheuristic Random Algorithm

 [Solvespace]: https://github.com/solvespace/solvespace
 [Cython]: http://cython.org/
 [YAML]: https://yaml.org/